Special Services and Opportunities

 - Attain a minimum 3.25 GPA at the time of graduation.

-Transfer students interested in pursuing Honors after Spring 2007 should consult with the Director of the Honors College.
+Students interested in entering the Honors Scholar Program after Spring 2007 should consult with the Dean of the Honors College.
 For additional information, visit the Honors Web Page at: www.tamuc.edu/honors

 Mathematics Skills Center